Continuing agriculture on the slope, protecting the landscape of steep-slope villages

-Mr. Taguchi worked for electrical and precision machinery related companies in Ehime and Tochigi Prefecture.
-However, he decided to take early retirement and returned to his hometown Higashi miyoshi town three years ago.
+He worked for electrical and precision machinery-related companies in Ehime and Tochigi Prefectures.
+However, he decided to retire early and returned to his hometown, Higashi Miyoshi town, three years ago.

-Since his family originally worked in the agricultural industry, he grows a variety of vegetables throughout the year using his family’s fields.
+As his family initially worked in the agricultural industry, he grew vegetables throughout the year in his family’s fields.

-Mr. Taguchi sells freshly picked vegetables at local markets, and also wholesales them to the “Mikamo Café” in Higashi Miyoshi Town.
+He sells freshly picked vegetables at local markets and wholesales them to the “Mikamo Café” in Higashi Miyoshi Town.

-This café serves salads and pastas made with fresh vegetables harvested by Mr.Taguchi every morning.
-This restaurant offers the taste of vegetables from our agricultural heritage systems.
+This café serves salads and pastas made of fresh vegetables harvested every morning.
+The restaurant offers vegetables through its agricultural heritage system.

-Especially the bread salad with many kinds of vegetables has become a popular dish on the menu, which shows how delicious vegetables can be.
+In particular, bread salads with many kinds of vegetables have become popular dishes on menus, demonstrating how beautiful vegetables can be.

-Mr. Taguchi also runs a farmer’s guest house at his home, which accepts urban junior high and high school students on school excursions as well as general tourists.
+He also runs a farmer’s guesthouse at his home, which accepts urban junior high and high school students on school excursions and general tourists.

-Customers can experience farming on a steep slope land by using old-fashioned farming tools and harvesting vegetables.
+Customers can experience farming on steep slopes using indigenous farming tools and harvesting vegetables.

-The biggest problem is caused by wildlife animals.
-Mr.Taguchi has put nets and electric fences around his fields because deer and wild boars cause a lot of damage here in the Izumino area.
+The biggest problem is wildlife.
+He placed nets and electric fences around his fields because deer and wild boars cause significant damage in the Izumino area.

-Mr.Taguchi said, “I hope to share my experience and knowledge with those who are interested in farming in these areas.”
+He said: “I hope to share my experience and knowledge with those interested in farming in these areas.”

-The beautiful landscape of the steep slope village is maintained by the daily efforts of the farmers.
+The beautiful landscape of the steep-slope village is maintained through farmers’ daily efforts.